 AgFirst and the District Associations adhere to a philosophy that loans should be priced competitively in the market and that loan rates and spreads should be contractually established at loan closing such that a borrower is not subject to rate changes at the discretion of management or boards of directors.
 Therefore, District Association variable-rate and adjustable-rate loans are generally indexed to market rates, and fixed-rate loans are priced based on market rates.
 Loan products offered by the Associations include Prime- or other reference rate-indexed variable-rate loans, one-, three-, and five-year Treasury-indexed adjustable-rate loans, and fixed-rate loans.
 Variable-rate and adjustable-rate loans are offered with or without caps.
 Terms are available for up to 30 years.
-A variety of repayment options are offered, with the ability to pay on a monthly, quarterly, semi-annual, or annual frequency.
+While offering the above variable rate loan types, the vast majority of loans are fixed-rate and funded by fixed-rate long-term debt A variety of repayment options are offered, with the ability to pay on a monthly, quarterly, semi-annual, or annual frequency.
 In addition, customized repayment schedules may be negotiated to fit a borrower's unique circumstances.

-The following tables represent changes in AgFirst's market value of equity and projected change over the next twelve months in net interest income for various interest rate movements as of June 30, 2023 and December 31, 2022.
+The following tables represent changes in AgFirst's market value of equity and projected change over the next twelve months in net interest income for various interest rate movements as of September 30, 2023 and December 31, 2022.
 The upward and downward shocks generally capture the effects of embedded options and convexity within the assets and liabilities based on movements in interest rates.

-June 30, 2 2023 -200 -100 +100 +200 Change in net interest income 7.85 % 1.68 % 1.86 % 2.91 % Change in market value of equity 31.84 % 13.13 % (9.74)% (16.17)% December 3 1, 2022 -200 -100 +100 +200 Change in net interest income (3.26)% (2.14)% 3.72 % 7.65 % Change in market value of equity 20.05 % 7.11 % (4.18)% (5.44)% extensive calibration of the prepayment model and the resulting longer duration of the SBA portfolio resulted in a significant increase in market value of equity sensitivity, as reflected in the tables above.
-The change did not materially impact the change in net interest income.
+September 3 0, 2023 -200 -100 +100 +200 Change in net interest income 10.44 % 1.33 % 3.31 % 5.34 % Change in market value of equity 34.50 % 12.75 % (8.15)% (13.67)% December 3 1, 2022 -200 -100 +100 +200 Change in net interest income (3.26)% (2.14)% 3.72 % 7.65 % Change in market value of equity 20.05 % 7.11 % (4.18)% (5.44)%